cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4PublicHealth/Stack_Deployment/README.md

 # 4. Visualisation
 ## 4.1 TWA Visualisation Framework (TWA-VF)
+The TWA-VF is a built-in service included in the stack configuration file.
+Therefore, simply ensure that the folders named [fia-queries] and [webspace-mapbox] are placed in the directory `Deploy/stacks/dynamic/stack-manager/inputs/data`.
+Once the core stack is initiated, the TWA-VF container will automatically start running.

 ## 4.2 TWA Visualisation Platform (TWA-VP)
+To deploy TWA-VP stack, copy all the files from the [public] folder and paste them into the directory `web/twa-vis-platform/code/public`.
+Navigator to the `web/twa-vis-platform` directory, and execute the following command  in the terminal:
 ```bash
 docker compose up
 ```
+The default port for the TWA-VP is 3000.
+Please ensure this port is open before deploying the visualisation stack.

 # Potential refinements/next steps

 <!-- Links -->
 [allows you to publish and install packages]: https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages